-Current is supplied to the automatic pump whenever the batteries are connected.
-The bilge pump switch in the helm is supplied current when the house battery switch is in the "ON" position.
+Current is supplied to the automatic float switches whenever the batteries are connected.
+The bilge pump switches in the helm are supplied current when the house battery switch is in the "ON" position.
 Breakers for both the manual and the automatic functions are located on the MDP.